Without This Mineral, You’ll Die Early

 - Influential in building strong bones and teeth

-- Works with the body’s natural detoxification processes
+- Helps with the body’s natural detoxification processes

 - Regulates the synthesis of glutathione, the body’s master antioxidant